-Recently, Central Arkansas athletic director Jeff Teague disclosed that his team is meeting the NCAA’s resocialization of sport guidelines,” and despite the fact that Central Arkansas’ athletic department declined to answer my request for information, there’s no reason to think Teague isn’t totally accuate.
-Central Arkansas is meeting the NCAA’s paper-thin guidelines.
+Recently, Central Arkansas athletic director Jeff Teague disclosed that his team is meeting the NCAA’s resocialization of sport guidelines,” and there’s no reason to think Teague isn’t totally accuate.
+Central Arkansas does appear to be meeting the NCAA’s paper-thin guidelines.

 “As far as at a local level, we are able to meet the NCAA guidelines and there are many FCS programs that cannot do that,’ Teague told George Stoia of The Arkansas Democrat-Gazette.
 “The confidence I have is in our medical staff, our athletic training staff and our local hospital, Conway Regional, working with us and making sure we have assisted testing.
 I think we can model great behavior for our student-athletes, keep them in a quasi-bubble and help keep them safer than they’d probably be if they weren’t in a structured environment.”